Antanas Smetona: Early life and education

-His father died in 1885 when Smetona was only 11 years old and, despite financial difficulties, a year later Smetona – the only of his siblings – was sent to the primary school in Taujėnai where instruction was in Russian due to the Lithuanian press ban.
+Smetona's father died in 1885 when Smetona was only 11 years old and, despite financial difficulties, a year later Smetona – the only of his siblings – was sent to the primary school in Taujėnai, where instruction was in Russian due to the Lithuanian press ban.
 This was his dying father's request.
 His mother hoped that Smetona would become a priest.
 After graduation in 1889, Smetona wanted to continue his education, but gymnasiums admitted pupils only up to the age of 12 and he was already 15 years old.
 Therefore, he was forced to study privately in Ukmergė in order to catch up and be able to pass examinations to enter the fourth class of gymnasium.
 In summer 1891, he attempted to gain admission to the Liepāja Gymnasium as his brother Motiejus worked in a factory in Liepāja.
-He was refused and instead applied to the Palanga Pre-Gymnasium, which had no age restrictions.
+He was refused and instead applied to the Palanga Progymnasium, which had no age restrictions.
 Smetona was an exemplary student (one of the top two students) and received a tuition waiver.
 As a superintendent of a student dormitory, he also received free housing and was able to support himself by providing private lessons.
-Three other future signatories of the Act of Independence of Lithuania attended the Pro-Gymnasium at the same time: Steponas Kairys, Jurgis Šaulys, and Kazimieras Steponas Šaulys.
+Three other future signatories of the Act of Independence of Lithuania attended the progymnasium at the same time: Steponas Kairys, Jurgis Šaulys, and Kazimieras Steponas Šaulys.
 As Palanga was close to East Prussia, it was easier to obtain Lithuanian literature, which was banned by the Tsarist authorities.
 Smetona began reading Lithuanian periodicals and books, including a history of Lithuania by Maironis.

-After graduation in 1893, according to his family's wishes, he passed his entrance examinations for the Samogitian Diocesan Seminary in Kaunas.
+After graduating in 1893, according to his family's wishes, he passed his entrance examinations for the Samogitian Diocesan Seminary in Kaunas.
 However, he felt no great calling for priesthood and enrolled at the Jelgava Gymnasium in Latvia.
-This was a cultural hub of the Lithuanian National Revival and attracted many future leaders in Lithuanian culture and politics, including Juozas Tūbelis and Vladas Mironas who later became Smetona's political companions.
+This was a cultural hub of the Lithuanian National Revival and attracted many future leaders in Lithuanian culture and politics, including Juozas Tūbelis and Vladas Mironas, who later became Smetona's political companions.
 In particular, Lithuanian language and culture was openly promoted by the linguist, Jonas Jablonskis, teacher of Greek, with whom Smetona developed a close professional relationship.
 Jablonskis visited Smetona's native village collecting data on Lithuanian dialects.
-Smetona met his future wife, Sofija Chodakauskaitė, through Jablonskis who recommended him as tutor for her brother.
+Smetona met his future wife, Sofija Chodakauskaitė, through Jablonskis, who recommended him as a tutor for her brother.